-There is a Memorandum of Understanding between the ABPI, the PMCPA and the SFO dealing with the overlap of responsibilities arising from the interactions between pharmaceutical companies, healthcare professionals and other stakeholders and in particular, those activities covered by the ABPI Code and the Bribery Act.
-Although both bodies deal with complaints whatever their source, the SFO focus is on dealing with complaints that are not covered by the ABPI Code or other self-regulatory authorities and which meet its criteria of serious fraud.
+There is a Memorandum of Understanding between the ABPI, the PMCPA and the SFO dealing with the overlap of responsibilities arising from the interactions between pharmaceutical companies, healthcare professionals and other stakeholders and, in particular, those activities covered by the ABPI Code and the Bribery Act.
+Although both PMCPA and SFO deal with complaints whatever their source, the SFO focus is on dealing with complaints that are not covered by the ABPI Code or other self-regulatory authorities and which meet its criteria of serious fraud.

-An additional concern linked with the Bribery Act arises from the Procurement Directive 2004/18/EC, which provides for a sanction of debarment from public procurement to any candidate who has been convicted of an offence, of which the contracting authority is aware.
-While Member States were able to include a derogation in national legislation (allowing for the right to override this exclusion where it was in the general interest), there is no such derogation in the UK.
+An additional concern linked with the Bribery Act arises from the Procurement Directive 2014/24/EU, which provides for a sanction of debarment from public procurement to any candidate who has been convicted of an offence, of which the contracting authority is aware.
+While Member States were able to include a derogation in national legislation (allowing for the right to override this exclusion on an exceptional basis where it was in the public interest), there is no such derogation in the UK.
 The UK government has indicated that debarment from public procurement is discretionary where a company is convicted of failing to prevent bribery by an associated person.
 However, debarment is mandatory if a company is convicted of active bribery, including bribery of a foreign public official.